Benjamin Miner , PhD

 After graduating from UF, I had an exciting three years.
 I moved back to California for a post-doctoral position at the Bodega Marine Laboratory (the marine lab of UC Davis), got married, bought my first house, fathered twins, and was hired at Western (plus at the beach where I often bodyboarded, several people were attacked by great white sharks!).

 I moved to Bellingham in 2006.
 My research focuses on the ability of organisms to change their phenotype in response to the environment, and I typically study near-shore marine invertebrates.
-I teach Biology 204, 340 (Biostats), 460 (Invertebrate Biology), 407 (Marine Ecology), and Tropical Marine Research in Mexico during some summers.
+My research is often a combination of field and laboratory work and computer modelling in R. I teach Biology 204 (Introductory biology), 340 (Biostats), 460 (Invertebrate Biology), 407 (Marine Ecology), 432 (Evolution), and Tropical Marine Research in Mexico during some summers.
 I often have graduate students working in my lab.
 And I love science!

 Some of the most memorable experiences in my life have been traveling.
 My father is a retired airline pilot, and I traveled throughout the US and parts of Europe with family and friends.
 While in high school, I had a close group of friends.
 We backpacked throughout California, mostly in Yosemite, the eastern Sierra, and Mojave.
 We also took lots of surf trips to northern Baja California and the Big Sur coast.
 Related to science, I have also traveled internationally a bit to amazing places like Baja California, Tahiti, Tanzania, New Zealand, Canada, and England.

-Besides surfing and bodyboarding (which I rarely do these days), I play soccer and volleyball, the drums for fun.
-I play in a couple of bands around town.
+Besides surfing and bodyboarding (which I rarely do these days), I play pickleball and the drums for fun.
+I have played in a couple of bands around town.
 I do a lot of woodworking during the summer.
 Because getting to surf is a bit difficult from Bellingham, I like to ski, hunt for edible mushrooms, and sail or kayak.
-I also try to work on my Spanish, so I am not totally dependent on Alejandro to make sure I don’t get onions (which I hate) in my food when we are teaching in Mexico. ?Es possible tener eso sin cebollas?
+I hate onions, and my favorite color is orange.
 My high score in bowling is 232.

 Research Interests